 - Obligations that didn’t discharge in previous bankruptcy for specific reasons.

 - The debt for pension, profit-sharing, or other established plans under different sections of the Internal Revenue Code.

 Suppose the debtor qualifies under hardship discharge requirements.
 Chapter 13 discharges the debtor with no additional payment plan.
 It happens if the debtor completes the payment plan under the original terms.

 Figure 2.
 Debt removal through chapter 13

-If you need a discharge from chapter 13don’t want to convert to bankruptcy chapter 7, you cannot make any payment to the creditors.
+If you need a discharge from chapter 13 and don’t want to convert to bankruptcy chapter 7, you cannot make any payment to the creditors.
 In that case, seek consultation from an expert attorney about hardship discharge in chapter 13.

 However, this option has quite limited applicability.
 But considering an experienced attorney would help you qualify for a hardship discharge as it may serve you certain advantages.